exploreIO/label-fetcher/README.md

 # Label Fetcher

-This project is designed to fetch addresses from a website that were sold and transfer it into a Word Doc, therefore too label it.
+This project is designed to fetch addresses from a website that were sold and transfer it into a Word Doc, too label it.

 ### Prerequisits